techbrett/OfficeDocs-SkypeForBusiness/Teams/CQD-teams-utilization-report.md

 ![Screenshot showing Daily Usage report in Teams Usage Reports.](media/CQD-teams-utilization-report12.png)

-The Daily Usage report displays the number of Audio, Video and Screen shares for the selected day with the added ability to differentiate between internal and external connectivity.
+The Daily Usage report displays the number of Audio, Video, and Screen shares for the selected day with the added ability to differentiate between internal and external connectivity.
 A Conference and Peer to Peer breakdown is to the immediate right of the modality total box.
 The top right of the report provides a list of conferences with their associated ID and participants for the day.
 The conference list provides an additional drillthrough to the Conference Details report.

 ![Screenshot of Daily Call Count by media type for the past 30 days in Teams Usage Reports.](media/CQD-teams-utilization-report13.png)

 The bar graph in the center area allows the user to identify peak consumption periods through the course of a day.
-Users may drill down into the hour represented on the graph, which will present the User List report for the hour.
+Users can drill down into the hour represented on the graph, which presents the User List report for the hour.

 To the right of the bar graph, User Feedback is presented in a visual format.
 User feedback provides insight that can be used to identify potential issues.